The First Model-Independent Upper Bound on Micro-lensing Signature of the Highest Mass Binary Black Hole Event GW231123: Characterizing the wave-optics lensing features in a Bayesian approach

 The residual cross-correlation informs us about the presence of a common feature in the residuals of both H1 and L1.
 To test whether the common feature in the residuals is present because of lensing, we estimate the lensing parameters from the data.
 We choose a physically-motivated lensing amplification model $A(f)$, defined as $A(f) = {\tilde{h}_{lensed}(f)} / {\tilde{h}_{unlensed}(f)}$, given by,

 where, for amplitude modulation, $a$ is the strong-lensing amplitude magnification $\equiv \sqrt{\mu}$ ; $b$ captures the perturbation scale at which microlensing affects the GW amplitude ; $f_0$ denotes the characteristic frequency of the oscillations in the amplification; $\phi_0$ denotes the phase-shift of the amplification and $e^{-kf}$ ensures that the amplification slowly converges to $a$ as the frequency $f$ is much higher than $1/k$.
 The phase modulation factor oscillates around zero with an amplitude $b'$ in the wave-optics regime and converges to zero as the frequency $f$ increases much more than $1/k'$.
 Note that this amplification model is only applicable if the lens mass distribution is spherically symmetric.
-For a comparison of how this amplification template performs in capturing the lensing effects of the point-mass lens and the singular isothermal sphere lens, we refer to \citep{Chakraborty:2024mbr}.
+For a performance comparison between this amplification template and the amplification from realistic astrophysical objects we refer to \citep{Chakraborty:2024mbr}.
+In the aforesaid work, we have compared Eq. \ref{eq:amp} to the wave-optics lensing amplification for point lens and singular isothermal sphere lens.
+We highlight that such an oscillatory trend in the amplification can be found for any generic lens and thus by tuning in the template structure and its parameters, it can represent arbitrary lens effects.
+However, this template does not account for the diffraction-limited regime of lensed GWs, where the amplification does not contain oscillations but becomes a monotonic function with frequency.

 We estimate lensing parameters ($f_0, b, \phi_0, b', \phi_0'$) for the different waveform models using the Bayesian parameter estimation technique.
 Since the signal is observed in a very narrow frequency range, the frequency evolution terms ($e^{-kf}$ and $e^{-k'f}$) in the amplifications are dropped.
 These five parameters are sampled from a uniform prior, and the likelihood is Gaussian.
 A python-based parameter estimator tool \texttt{BILBY}\citep{Ashton:2018jfp} with the \texttt{DYNESTY}\citep{2020MNRAS.493.3132S} sampler is used.
 The sampling is performed with 500 live points and with a condition of stopping when the differential change of log(evidence) is 0.1.
 For more details on how these parameters are implemented in \texttt{DYNESTY}, see \citep{2020MNRAS.493.3132S}.